 STEM in SMA aims to integrate learning in Maths, Science and Technology to provide a rich learning experience that is both engaging and develops crucial skills for students aiming for tertiary studies and careers in Science, Maths and Engineering.
 The course centres around Design thinking, working collaboratively and creative and critical thinking with students developing solutions to problems using technology.
+Teachers of STEM are regularly engaging with industry, universities and learning and may change units to ensure relevance and opportunities to enter STEM competitions and third party programs.

 Unit Outline Assessment Summary Term One Digital Solutions: Management: students learn advanced functionality of Microsoft excel and use this to develop solutions for specific tasks Project - Report and Software artefact.
-Term Two Engineering: Students explore the concept of fluid dynamics and how it affects objects moving through air.
+Term Two Engineering : Students explore the concept of fluid dynamics and how it affects objects moving through air.
 They use this understanding to design and construct an object to optimise its movement as it moves through air.
 Student Experiment Report Term Three Mechatronics: Students use python, modular coding techniques and design thinking to build a robotic device that can use external stimuli to inform action.
 Presentation: Multimedia presentation and code Term Four Drones: Students use python coding and collaborative working environment to develop and refine choreography that allows multiple tello drones to perform a visual task in unison.
 Project Report